24/7 Free Live Search

 Search the Pinellas County Sheriff's Office Inmate Roster

-Start with the official Pinellas County Sheriff's Office inmate search at pcsoweb.com.
-Enter the first and last name of the person you are looking for.
-Records typically appear within 2 to 6 hours of booking.
-If you cannot find them yet, try again in an hour or call the jail directly at (727) 582-6200.
+Head to the Pinellas County Sheriff's Office public search at pcsoweb.com.
+Put in the first and last name of the person you are searching for.
+New bookings typically show up within 2 to 6 hours.
+Not showing yet?
+Wait an hour and retry, or call the jail at (727) 582-6200.

 2